lukasbestle/moneymoney-paddle/README.md

 The `GroupTransactions` option is required, the other options are optional (see below).
 Please set the options you like, confirm the settings dialog and manually refresh your account.

-### Setup invoice downloads
+### Setup invoice and statement downloads

-If you want MoneyMoney to automatically download your Paddle invoices from your configured start date, please open the MoneyMoney statements settings and enable the toggle for your Paddle account.
-MoneyMoney will automatically download your invoices immediately.
+If you want MoneyMoney to automatically download your Paddle invoices and statements from your configured start date, please open the MoneyMoney statements settings and enable the toggle for your Paddle account.
+MoneyMoney will automatically download your invoices and statements immediately.

 ## Options